segmentio/segment-docs/src/privacy/configure-consent-management.md

 You can add a consent wrapper to your analytics-js, Swift, and Kotlin libraries.

-Adding the consent wrapper to another [mobile library](/docs/connections/sources/catalog/#mobile) requires additional configuration.
-See the README in the [@segment/analytics-consent-wrapper-onetrust repository](https://github.com/segmentio/analytics-next/tree/master/packages/consent/consent-wrapper-onetrust){:target="_blank"} for more details.
+If you'd like to add the consent wrapper to a [mobile library](/docs/connections/sources/catalog/#mobile) that is not Swift or Kotlin, you must generate your own plugin.
+You can use the [Swift](TODO: ADD LINK) and [Kotlin](TODO: ADD LINK) plugins as an example.

 > info "Consent Management is not backwards compatible with Segment's legacy iOS and Android libraries"
-> If you are using one of Segment's legacy mobile libraries (Android or iOS,) you will need to upgrade to [Kotlin](/docs/connections/sources/catalog/libraries/mobile/kotlin-android/migration/) or [Swift](/docs/connections/sources/catalog/libraries/mobile/apple/migration/) before using Consent Management.
+> If you are using one of Segment's legacy mobile libraries (iOS or Android,) you will need to upgrade to [Swift](/docs/connections/sources/catalog/libraries/mobile/apple/migration/) or [Kotlin](/docs/connections/sources/catalog/libraries/mobile/kotlin-android/migration/) before using Consent Management.

 <!--- TODO: replace above link with accurate mobile libraries wrapper link when I have it -->